 More information and applications

-Our potent and selective hCB2 cannabinoids receptor fluorescent ligand shows high affinity for hCB2 cannabinoids receptor and selectivity over hCB1 (Ki =75.9 nM for hCB2 receptor in radioligand binding assay).
-It is suitable for HTRF binding assays as a valid alternative to radioligand binding assays.
-It allows to perform cell visualization in fluorescence microscopy, confocal and high content system experiments.
-It is potentially suitable for other fluorescence-based assays.
+Our CELT-331 product is a potent and selective hCB2 fluorescent ligand that shows a high affinity for hCB2 receptors and selectivity over hCB1.
+It has a Ki value of 75.9 nM for hCB2 receptors in radioligand binding assay.
+CELT-331 is suitable for HTRF binding assays as a valid alternative to radioligand binding assays.
+It is available in a 10ug vial that allows for the preparation of 150ml of 100nM working solution to test CB2R.
+CELT-331 is designed to allow for cell visualization in fluorescence microscopy, confocal, and high-content system experiments and is potentially suitable for other fluorescence-based assays.

 Do you want more information?